W1ldPo1nter/django-queryable-properties/docs/admin.rst

      - * For properties with a getter or selected properties only
        * Properties must also be part of ``readonly_fields``
    * - ``list_display``
-     - No
+     - * No for properties on the same model
+       * Yes for properties on related models (requires Django 1.8 or higher)
-     - * For properties with a getter or selected properties only
+     - * Properties on the same model must have a getter or be selected
+       * Properties on related models must be annotatable
    * - ``list_display_links``
-     - No
+     - See ``list_display``
      - * For properties with a getter or selected properties only
    * - ``list_filter``
      - Yes